Breast Cancer Signs and Symptoms

 - Unexplained shrinkage of the breast (especially if on one side only)

 - Recent asymmetry (unequal or lack of sameness) of the breasts.
 Although it is common for women to have one breast that is slightly larger than the other, if the onset of asymmetry is recent, it should be checked.

 - Nipple that is turned slightly inward or inverted

 - Skin of the breast, areola, or nipple that becomes scaly, red, or swollen or may have ridges or pitting resembling the skin of an orange

 Any Nipple Discharge—Particularly Clear Discharge Or Bloody Discharge

 It is also important to note that a milky discharge that is present when a woman is not breastfeeding should be checked by her doctor, although it is not linked with breast cancer.

-If I have some symptoms, is it likely to be cancer?
+If I have some signs or symptoms, is it likely to be cancer?

-Most often, these symptoms are not due to cancer, but any breast cancer symptom you notice should be investigated as soon as it is discovered.
-If you have any of these symptoms, you should tell your healthcare provider so that the problem can be diagnosed and treated.
+Most often, signs and symptoms are not due to cancer, but any breast cancer sign or symptom you notice should be investigated as soon as it is discovered.
+If you have any of these signs or symptoms, you should tell your healthcare provider so that the problem can be diagnosed and treated.

-If I have no symptoms, should I assume I do not have cancer?
+If I have no signs or symptoms, should I assume I do not have cancer?